Skip to content

 There are several command line arguments you can pass to customize the behavior at runtime.
 Here are some important ones:

 • aircraft: Defaults to "skyhunter".
-This parameter controls which dynamics and parameter files get loaded.
+This parameter controls which dynamics and parameter files get loaded, in addition to the STL file for visualization.
 Make sure this is set to your correct airframe!

 • use_sim_time: By default, set false.
 This parameter is a parameter of all nodes in ROS2.
 If set to true on launch, the node will create a subscription to the /clock topic, and will use that as the source of time for its timers.
 For Gazebo Classic, it is recommended to leave this as false, since Gazebo Classic publishes a /clock topic at 10Hz, which is too slow for most modules.
 If using the standalone sim, this parameter will allow you to speed up, slow down, or pause time.
 See the simulation architecture page for more information.